Get involved with the Alt Protein Project

 The alt protein project

-We are not accepting applications to join the Alt Protein Project at this time, but we would love to hear from you!
+We are not accepting applications to join the Alt Protein Project at this time, but we expect to open applications in February and would love to hear from you!
 Are you excited about sparking the alternative protein movement on campus and think your school is a good fit for the Alt Protein Project?
 Please fill out the interest form and a member of GFI’s team will be in touch as soon as we’re ready to accept new groups.

-In the meantime, take a look at our FAQs and program prerequisites below to learn more about what makes a strong group in the Alt Protein Project.
+In the meantime, take a look at our FAQs and program prerequisites below to learn more about what makes a strong group in the Alt Protein Project and get inspired by the incredible impact APP student groups have on their campuses.
 We also have a resource hub for student groups to help you build your group’s foundation and begin making your impact on your university ecosystem now!

 FAQs and prerequisites